Shahar-Golan/SciCommSim/replit.md

 ## Overview

 This is a voice-based science communication training platform that helps STEM researchers practice explaining complex concepts to non-expert audiences.
-The system uses AI to simulate conversations with an elderly layperson, providing real-time feedback on communication effectiveness.
+The system uses AI to simulate conversations with a woman in a doctor's waiting room, providing real-time feedback on communication effectiveness.
 Users complete two training conversations and receive detailed performance analytics on clarity, engagement, pacing, and question handling.

 ## User Preferences